alilee/alilee.github.io/content/blog/first.md

 tags = ["rust"]
 +++

 This is my first blog post.
+Hi.